Oswald Pohl: SS career

-One year later, in 1925, Pohl became a member of the SA, then finally joined the re-founded Nazi Party on 22 February 1926 as member #30842.
-Sometime during 1929, Pohl became a member of the SS.
+In 1925, Pohl became a member of the Sturmabteilung (SA), then joined the re-founded Nazi Party on 22 February 1926 (membership number 30,842).
 Pohl proclaimed in 1932, "I was a National Socialist before National Socialism came into being."
+Commissioned as an SA-Sturmführer in August 1932, he advanced to SA-Obersturmführer in June 1933 and to SA-Sturmbannführer in August 1933.
 He met Heinrich Himmler in 1933, coming to his attention at the behest of Admiral Wilhelm Canaris who described Pohl as an "energetic" officer and a "dedicated Nazi".
 Pohl quickly made himself available to the younger Himmler after their first meeting at a Kiel Biergarten.
-While he already presided over as many as 500 men in his role in the German Navy, as a dedicated Nazi, he jumped at the chance to be a commissioned officer in Himmler's SS.
-Pohl promised Himmler that he would serve him until he dropped and rose quickly due to his "ruthlessness" and his unwavering "loyalty".
+While he already presided over as many as 500 men in his role in the German Navy, as a dedicated Nazi, he jumped at the chance to be a commissioned officer in Himmler's Schutzstaffel (SS).
+Pohl promised Himmler that he would serve him always and rose quickly due to his "ruthlessness" and his unwavering "loyalty".
+He entered the SS with an effective date of 1 February 1934 (SS number 147,614) with the rank of SS-Standartenführer.

-Once an officer in the SS, Pohl furiously set to work, putting his 20-plus years of administrative experience into action; he managed to successfully standardize and professionalize the SS accounting operations, so much so that it was able to withstand a public audit, which garnered more respect from national agencies for Himmler's SS.
-Pohl was quickly promoted as a result.
+Pohl set to work, putting his 20-plus years of administrative experience into action; he managed to successfully standardize and professionalize the SS accounting operations, so much so that it was able to withstand a public audit, which garnered more respect from national agencies for Himmler's SS.
+Pohl was quickly promoted as a result, and by 9 September 1934 was advanced to SS-Oberführer.
 Capable administrative officers were recruited and assigned to the concentration camps due to Pohl's efforts.
-Eventually Pohl was appointed chief of the administration department in the staff of the Reichsführer-SS.
+Eventually Pohl was appointed chief of the administration department in the personal staff of the Reichsführer-SS.
 His career continued to thrive when Himmler made him administrative chief over the SD Main Office and the Race and Settlement Office on 1 June 1935.
+He was promoted to SS-Brigadeführer the same day.
 Two of Pohl's predecessors, Paul Weickert and Gerhard Schneider, were dismissed from the SS for embezzlement.
 Pohl founded the "Gesellschaft zur Förderung und Pflege deutscher Kulturdenkmäler" ("Society for the preservation and fostering of German cultural monuments"), which was primarily dedicated to restoring Wewelsburg, an old castle that was supposed to be turned into a cultural and scientific headquarters of the SS at Himmler's request.
 The "society" soon became a part of Pohl's SS administration office.
 Pohl left the Roman Catholic Church in 1935.
+Apart from his work in the SS, Pohl served briefly in the Reichstag as a deputy for electoral constituency 22 (Düsseldorf East) from July 1942 to March 1943.